kconfeiteiro/pyprojecttools/README.md

 # Issues and Collaboration

 If there are any issues, bugs, or broken functions feel free to contact confeitk@outlook.com.
-Or, if you would like to add functions of your own, feel free to fork the repository!
+Or, if you would like to add your own functions, feel free to fork the repository!